AnimeThemes/animethemes-batch-encoder/README.md

 By default, the program will write to or read from `batch_encoder.ini` in the user config directory of appname `batch_encoder` and author `AnimeThemes`.

 Example: `C:\Users\paranarimasu\AppData\Local\AnimeThemes\batch_encoder\batch_encoder.ini`

+**Mode**

+Prompt a mode.

+`mode 1` generates commands from input files in the current directory.

+The user will be prompted for values that are not determined programmatically, such as inclusion/exclusion of a source file candidate, start time, end time, output file name and new audio filters.

+`mode 2` executes commands from file in the current directory line-by-line.

+By default, the program looks for a file named `commands.txt` in the current directory.
+This file name can be specified by the `--file` argument.

+`mode 3` generates commands from input files in the current directory and executes the commands sequentially.

 **Encoding Properties**